Academic Technology Approval Scheme (ATAS)

 1. Complete the online form to apply for an ATAS certificate.

-- The application has ten sections which should be completed in full detail.
+- The application has ten sections which should be completed in full.

 - Visit the Foreign Commonwealth Office (FCO) website for guidance on the online application.